Updated: February 18th, 2023

 The outdoors in West Virginia present a suitable opportunity for kids, with a series of landscapes like the Appalachian Mountains, beautiful lakes like Summersville Lake, vast open fields, and much more.
 There are also several national parks, state parks, and national forest lands for youth to explore while at camp.
 With so many choices out there, it can be a little difficult to find a summer camp suitable for your child.

-These are some of the best West Virginia summer camps, where kids can spend their summer trying new things and learning life skills.
+These are some of the best summer camps in West Virginia, where kids can spend the summer trying new things and learning life skills.

 Camp Hidden Meadows offers amazing summer camps for students in grades 1st through 11th that feel like a home away from home.
 Secluded in the Allegheny Mountains, it takes children out of their busy lives and into a serene cabin out in these peaceful and beautiful mountains.